alskipp/Monoid/README.md

 extension Array: Equatable where Element: Equatable {}
 ```

-There's a good chance that this will be possible with Swift 3. 😊
+There's a chance that this will be possible with Swift 4, or maybe even Swift 3.1 – one can hope.

-Another limitation is the inability to extend Tuples, though whether this limitation will be removed in Swift 3, I'm not sure.
+Another limitation is the inability to extend Tuples, though whether this limitation will be removed in Swift, I'm not sure.
 Despite these current limitations I think it's still worth while just to get the `Ordering` Monoid.